iconindicators/appindicators/README.md

-#TODO Change venv to be
-    Path.home() / ".local" / "venv_indicators"
-which is probably
-    $HOME/.localvenv_indicators

-in the above TODO...where should this change be done?

 #TODO Maybe (in the introduction perhaps) have a sentence or two
 # explaining the layout of the project
-# (each indicator is a sub-project with specific pyproject.toml etc).
+# (each indicator is a sub-project with specific pyproject.toml etc)
+# and exceptions/deviations/additions are in each indicator's directory (such as indicatorlunar).

 # AppIndicators for Ubuntu et al...